vickynovlani/nops-docs/pages/ShareSave/Copilot/copilot-asg-onboarding.md

     **Spot percentage** defines the percentage of on-demand instances to be replaced with Spot.

-    **Max Spot Instances** defines the maximum of Spot instances to be created by nASG.
+    **Max Spot Instances** defines the maximum of Spot instances to be created by Compute Copilot for ASG.

 5. Once values are defined, select Configure.